What is the STAR method?

 - Result: What was the outcome of your actions?
 How did it benefit your company?
 Can it be quantified?

 STAR statements can be a single bullet point, or multiple bullet points.
-These bullet points don’t need to be in order, although it might help to write them in order if you’re using the STAR framework for the first time.
+These bullet points don’t need to be in order.

 In some instances, Situation and Task can be categorized together.